 Tom Breen joined the Board of Blenheim in September 2008.
 He is an experienced Finance Director with substantial experience of working in the NHS, spending fourteen years as a Director of Finance in South London.
-After leaving the NHS in 2007 Tom worked as a Finance Director for the Congregation of the Sisters of Nazareth, based in Hammersmith, where he has been providing financial advice over the past six years.
+After leaving the NHS in 2007 Tom worked as a Finance Director for the Congregation of the Sisters of Nazareth, based in Hammersmith, until 2017 where he provided financial advice to the Congregation.

 Adam Shutkever joined the Board of Blenheim in September 2008.
 A qualified Barrister, he has a wide range of commercial finance experience, including the provision of services to the public sector whilst Chief Financial Officer of Accord Plc.
 Adam previously worked for S.G.
 Warburg and Deutsche Bank and is currently the Chief Operating Officer of Riverview Law, which delivers fixed price legal services to businesses.

 David Rice joined the Board of Blenheim in September 2008.
 He works in business administration at the Salvation Army Headquarters for the UK and Ireland, specialising in enterprise risk management and business development.
 David is also a Chartered Surveyor and managed Salvation Army property before studying for an MBA from Reading.

 Alex joined the board in 2014.
 He has worked delivering service user involvement and peer support projects across Camden since 2009.
 Before that Alex spent 20 years building international IT networks for financial institutions, as well as writing plays and articles about the drug treatment system.
 Alex was also an intravenous drug user for 15 years, having extensive experience of receiving treatment in rehabs, in the community and in prison.

 Dr John Foster